 As an Amazon Associate I earn from qualifying purchases.
 I get commissions for purchases made through links in this post.

 Our original starting point was in Alaska.
-We spent a week checking out as much as possible, including Denali National Park.
-We then made our way to Vancouver with a 7 night cruise through the Inside Passage.
+After spending a week checking out as much as possible which included Denali National Park, we then made our way to Vancouver on a 7 night cruise through the Inside Passage.
 From here, we crossed into Seattle , rented a car and headed for the Canadian Rockies on a 7 day road trip.
-We entered back into the US via Calgary.
+We then entered back into the US via Calgary.

 This carefully planned trip was fairly fast paced but you could take extra time at each location.

 Top Tips for making your trip suit your budget

 - Book your accommodation well in advance as many locations offer limited places to stay and sell out fast

 - Fuel up regularly, especially in bigger cities for cheaper fuel prices